russellrosario/stripe-api-with-google-auth/README.md

 * sign up page uses redux-form for validation
 * adding/deleting a task goes through authentication middleware
 * Navbar contains login or sign out based on auth reducer
+* make app pretty with materialize
 * Update readme with video guide and instructions: install, heroku deploy, mlab addon, and config.example.js
-* make app pretty with materialize
+* merge with other project and share with others